firoball/Morbius/readme.md

 Beware!
 This time we stick to the language of the location: German.
 You don't speak German?
 Sorry about that.

-How to play:
+## How to play

-Left Mouse Button - walk / investigate / item interaction Esc               - Menu
+* Left Mouse Button - walk / investigate / item interaction
+* Esc               - Menu

 CAN YOU GET THIS TO A GOOD END?